Jamal Dajani

 Jamal Dajani (جمال الدجاني) is a Palestinian-American journalist and an award-winning producer.
 He is the co-founder of Arab Talk Radio.
 He formerly served as Director of Strategic Communications & Media for former Palestinian Prime Minister Rami Hamdallah.
 Prior to this he was Vice President of Middle East and North Africa at Internews.
 He is currently a lecturer at San Francisco State University.

 Biography

-Born in Jerusalem to a prominent Palestinian family that served as custodians of King David’s mausoleum in Mount Zion, Dajani completed his early studies at Collège des Frères and attended Columbia University in New York City, where he received a B.A. in Political Science.
+Born in Jerusalem, Israel to a prominent Palestinian family that served as custodians of King David’s mausoleum in Mount Zion, Dajani completed his early studies at Collège des Frères and attended Columbia University in New York City, where he received a B.A. in Political Science.